-27 This refers to the 2015 Building Regulations.
+29 This refers to the 2015 Building Regulations.

+and how will they be incorporated within the development?
 14. Does the development meet the requirements of policy EN18?
-Waste Aim: To minimise the production of waste and maximise re-use and recycling.
-How will the development minimise waste sent to landfill?
-How will the development make the maximum use of construction and demolition waste?
-How will the development make maximum use of re-used and recycled materials?
-18. How will provision be made for the storage and recycling of waste for all users of the site?
-Pollution ∆im• Tc minimise damage to the environment through air, ground/surface water, pise or light pollution.
-What measures have been incorporated to ensure that noise and light pollution will be minimised through the development?
-20. What measures have been incorporated to reduce nitrogen oxide emissions and reduce the global warming potential of insulants?
-What measures have been incorporated to reduce the release of pollution into the atmosphere?
-Health & Well-being Aim.
-To improve the quality of life in homes through good daylighting, improved nsulation, provision of outdoor space with good accessibility.
-How has the development been designed to maximise natural lighting, reduce the likelihood of noise complaints, incorporate private outdoor space and ensure the layout of the development can be easily adapted to meet the needs of future occupants?
-Management Aim: To manage the site in an environmentally and socially considerate manner.
-I What measures have been taken to ensure the construction of the site is managed in an environmentally and socially considerate manner, mitigating environmental impacts?
-How has the development been designed to ensure people feel safe and secure?
-Ecology Aim: To retain, protect and enhance wildlife habitats and natural features.
-How have the wildlife habitats and natural features on and adjacent to the site been considered and how will they be retained, protected and enhanced?
+Waste Aim: To minimise the production of waste and maximise re-use and recyclin ng.
+15. How will the development minimise waste sent to landfill?
+16. How will the development make the maximum use of construction and demolition waste? nd How will the development make maximum use of re-used and recycl materials? ed How will provision be made for the storage and recycling of waste for users of the site? or all Pollution Aim: To minimise damage to the environment through air, ground/surface land, noise or light pollution. water, 19.
+What measures have been incorporated to ensure that noise and ligh pollution will be minimised through the development? it 20.
+What measures have been incorporated to reduce nitrogen oxide em issions and reduce the global warming potential of insulants?
+13310113 21.
+What measures have been incorporated to reduce the release of poll ution into the atmosphere? ution Health & Well-being Aim: To improve the quality of life in homes through good daylighting, imp sound insulation, provision of outdoor space with good accessibility. orovea 22.
+How has the development been designed to maximise natural lightin reduce the likelihood of noise complaints, incorporate private outdo space and ensure the layout of the development can be easily adapt meet the needs of future occupants? or Management Aim: To manage the site in an environmentally and socially considerate ma nner.
+23. What measures have been taken to ensure the construction of the simanaged in an environmentally and socially considerate manner, mis environmental impacts?
+24. How has the development been designed to ensure people feel safe secure? and Ecology Aim: To retain, protect and enhance wildlife habitats and natural features • 25.
+How have the wildlife habitats and natural features on and adjacent site been considered and how will they be retained, protected and enhanced? to the

-SUSTAINABLE DESIGN CHECKLIST FOR NON-RESIDENTIAL DEVELOPMENT SUSTAINABLE DESIGN CHECKLIST
+Table A1.2: SUSTAINABLE DESIGN CHECKLIST FOR NON-RESIDENTIAL DEVELOPMENT SUSTAINABLE DESIGN CHECKLIST